-Online he is the author and editor of this noncommercial archive Oscar Wilde in America, blogger, and was the moderator of the Oscar Wilde Internet discussion groups at both Yahoo and Google.
+Online he is the author and editor of this noncommercial archive Oscar Wilde in America, blogger, and was the moderator of early Oscar Wilde Internet discussion groups at both Yahoo and Google.

 In 2012 John rediscovered Oscar Wilde's essay The Philosophy Of Dress that forms the centerpiece to his book Oscar Wilde On Dress (2013).

 Read Finding Oscar: John's personal journey in discovering the legacy of Oscar Wilde.

 This web site was created by John Cooper based on over 30 years of private study and countless hours in libraries and online since 2002.
 He is solely responsible for all original research, writing, editing, and web design.

 The site has been used by scholars, institutions, and the media around the world and is the largest online resource on the life and times of Oscar Wilde in America.

 The entire project was created without funding, and is freely provided and noncommercial.